 This article discusses calculations related to Collateral.
 If you don't see the option to add Collateral to your opportunity, your administrators might have enabled Facility Ratings instead.
 To learn more, visit Using Facility Ratings.

-When you price an opportunity in PrecisionLender, Andi may suggest lowering the LTV if you are short of your target ROE.
-This article explains why reducing the LTV increases the ROE.
+When you price an opportunity in PrecisionLender, Andi may suggest lowering the LTV if you are short of your target.
+LTV is a ratio of the loan amount to the value of the assets collateralizing it.
+This article explains why reducing the LTV increases the return.

 In short, a lower LTV means a smaller exposure relative to the value of the underlying collateral in the event the borrower defaults (often referred to as “Loss Given Default" or "LGD").
+The lower the LTV, the lower your risk of loss, since the collateral mitigates some of your exposure in the event of default.
 Loan loss reserves are charged and capital is allocated to a loan based on the size of the LGD.
-This lower LGD translates into a better ROE when you are pricing a loan, since:
+This lower LGD translates into a better return when you are pricing a loan, since:

-Together, these two effects drive ROE higher.
+Together, these two effects drive your return higher.